Arman Financial Services Ltd.

 Define the organizational structure for effective risk management

-Develop a "risk" culture that encourages all employees to identifyrisks and associated opportunities and to respond to them with effective actions.
+Develop a "risk" culture that encourages all employees to identifyrisks and associated opportunities and to respond them with effective actions.

 Identify access and manage existing and new risks in a planned and coordinatedmanner with minimum disruption and cost to protect and preserve Company's human physicaland financial asset.

 The Company has in place adequate systems of Internal Control to ensure compliancewith policies and procedures.
 It is being constantly assessed and strengthened with new /revised standard operating procedures and tighter information technology controls.Internal audits of the Company are regularly carried out to review the internal controlsystems.
 The Audit Reports of Internal Auditor along with their recommendations andimplementation contained therein are regularly reviewed by the Audit Committee of theBoard.
 Internal Auditor has verified the key internal financial control by reviewing keycontrols impacting financial reporting and overall risk management procedures of theCompany and found the same satisfactory.
 It was placed before the Audit Committee of theCompany.

 The Company has laid down certain guidelines processes and structure which enablesimplementation of appropriate internal financial controls across the organisation.
 Suchinternal financial controls encompass policies and procedures adopted by the Company forensuring the orderly and efficient conduct of business including adherence to itspolicies safeguarding of its assets prevention and detection of frauds and errors theaccuracy and completeness of accounting records and the timely preparation of reliablefinancial information.
 Appropriate review and control mechanisms are built in place toensure that such control systems are adequate and are operating effectively.
 Because ofthe inherent limitations of internal financial controls including the possibility ofcollusion or improper management override of controls material misstatements in financialreporting due to error or fraud may occur and not be detected.
 Also evaluation of theinternal financial controls is subject to the risk that the internal financial control may

 The Company has in all material respects an adequate internal financial controlssystem and such internal financial controls were operating effectively based on theinternal control criteria established by the Company considering the essential componentsof internal control stated in the Guidance Note on Audit of Internal Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India.